 Diverse learning activities throughout the curriculum

-NUR 821: Advanced Practice Nursing: Musculoskeletal Specialty I (Fall only)
+NUR 821: Advanced Practice Nursing: Musculoskeletal Specialty I (Spring only)

-NUR 822: Advanced Practice Nursing: Musculoskeletal Specialty II (Spring only)
+NUR 823: Advanced Practice Nursing: Musculoskeletal Specialty II (Summer only)

-NUR 825: Advanced Practice Nursing: Musculoskeletal Specialty Synthesis (Summer only)
+NUR 825: Advanced Practice Nursing: Musculoskeletal Specialty Synthesis (Fall only)

 If you are interested in adding this specialty to your academic plan, you must complete the Add a Specialty Form.
-This form must be submitted to the MSN Program Office via email (son‐firstname.lastname@example.org) at least 10 days prior to the start of the semester.
+This form must be submitted to the MSN Program Office via email (son‐firstname.lastname@example.org) at least 10 days before the start of the semester.

 Nurse practitioners with an MSN degree or higher from a regionally accredited institution and nurse practitioner students from other regionally accredited colleges or universities interested in earning a certificate in this specialty should follow the instructions for the Specialty Certificate application.
 Enrollment decisions are made by the lead faculty of the specialty based on space availability.